ydahhrk/packaging/fort/rpm/vm-notes.md

 --------------------------------------------------------------------------------

-Start the CentOS VM.
+Start the "Rocky Linux 8" VM.
 In the meantime, generate the upstream tarball (if you haven't already):

 ```
 ../build-upstream-tarball.sh 1.5.4